SeongWk/SeongWk/README.md

 - 👋 Hi, I’m @SeongWk
 - 👀 I’m interested in app, Travel, Tea, Soccer, Music, blablabla .. etc!!
 - 🌱 I’m currently learning Swift with Xcode
-- 📫 I'm studying myself
+- 📫 I'm studying App

 <!---
 SeongWk/SeongWk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.